rokob/rokob.github.com/_posts/2015-01-19-i-am-pilgrim.md

 title: I Am Pilgrim
 date: '2015-01-19 22:01:24'
 categories: book
-tags: book fiction military crime great thriller
+tags: book fiction crime great thriller
 ---

 Focus is one of the attributes that I like most about myself.